michellesyoon/programming-languages-1/blog.md

 #### Haskell

 -  Write a Haskell tutorial.
-Make your own examples that you think would help a beginning Haskeller to understand Haskell better.
-Cover some of the topics we only touch upon in the lectures such as IO, error messages, type classes, monads, ... even just doing IO via the console may hold some surprises ...
+Choose a [project](haskell-projects.md).
+Cover some of the topics we only touch upon in the lectures such as IO, error messages, type classes, monads, ...
 - Benchmark the same algorithms in (compiled!)
 Haskell and some other programming language.
 You can use [gnomon](https://github.com/paypal/gnomon) to measure the time that programs take to run.
 Evaluate your findings, explore what others have done, compare.
 (A good blog is not only reporting on reproducible experiments but also draws some interesting conclusions.)
 - Explain how to use docker to setup Haskell and bnfc.
 Make a dockerfile that we could use to run Haskell, bnfc and the assignments.
 -  I collected some ideas for [Haskell projects](haskell-projects.md) you might want to try.
+Here are some more ideas:
     - Haskell and $\lambda$-calculus:
       - Write the same program in both languages and compare.
       - Study Church numerals.
 Make examples.
 Implement Church numberals and run them in Haskell.
     -  If you know C and have experience in programming with pointers, you will be interested to learn that all of this is still in Haskell, but hidden in the compiler.
 Study how the Haskell compiler makes working with lists efficient.
 (This is a big topic and would be worth a whole series of blog posts.)
     - Haskell is lazy, which is interesting for programming with infinite data structures such as streams ...
 I should add a link to get your started ...
 - The article [Why Functional Programming Matters](https://www.cs.kent.ac.uk/people/staff/dat/miranda/whyfp90.pdf) by John Hughes argues that the advantage of functional programming over imperative programming stems from the increased modularity/compositionality afforded by higher-order functions and laziness.
 Summarize and evaluate this argument (don't forget to research potential disadvantages of laziness).

 #### Theory (Mathematics)